 Pummer believes that effective altruism will continue to grow, and that effective altruist organisations will “develop systems for coordinating streams of donations (big and small) in effective ways that deal with collective action problems.”

 In addition, he thinks effective altruism will become more widely accepted and respected in academia, developing into a serious interdisciplinary or multidisciplinary field of study.
-Pummer cites Oxford’s “budding” Institute for Effective Altruism as playing an important role in this, alongside the CEPPA Effective Altruism Project at St Andrews.
+Pummer cites Oxford’s “budding” Global Priorities Institute as playing an important role in this, alongside the CEPPA Effective Altruism Project at St Andrews.

 Pummer is continuing his research in the ethics of giving and on effective altruism.
 For example, with Prof Roger Crisp of Oxford University, he’s writing a paper called ‘Effective Justice’, which explores the features and prospects of a possible social movement that would be to justice what effective altruism is to good.
 He is developing another paper, 'Avoid Gratuitous Nonbeneficence', on costless failures to benefit others, which builds on some themes introduced in his ‘Whether and Where to Give’.